 According to the company's infographic, the four primary psychological colors include red, yellow, blue, and green.
 Red affects the body, blue affects the mind, yellow affects self-confidence, and green affects the balance between mind, body, and emotions.
 Each of the four colors also generates a specific office temperament that lends itself to various skill sets.

 Green, for example, is the best color to boost creativity, inspire innovation, promote harmony and balance, reduce anxiety, and reduce eye strain in an office environment.
 If generating enthusiasm and creating a high-energy work environment is your goal, try incorporating the color orange into your office color palette.
 Red is seen as the best color to implement in a late-night office spaces, while yellow is stimulating and promotes a sense of optimism.
 Finally, the color blue has a calming effect that is most conducive to brainstorming sessions and promoting a sense of trust between co-workers.

 What color would you paint your home office?
-Share your thoughts below and shop our favorite desk accessories for a well-organized workspace.
+Share your thoughts below.

 This post was originally published on July 25, 2016, and updated by Sacha Strebe.